Best Of

 Pros

-• AI categorization that improves over time
+• AI categorization that gets smarter over time

 • Budget tracking alongside investments and crypto